sher-zaman/Checkmk/Plugins/VCSA_Health/README.md

 For services, health areas, resource and filesystem usage, update, and uptime, the monitoring account must be a member of the `SystemConfiguration.Administrators` group (Administration > Single Sign On > Users and Groups > Groups).
 A plain read-only group is not sufficient for the services and monitoring endpoints.

 The certificate service is optional and needs an extra privilege the built-in Read-only role does not include.
-To enable it, clone the Read-only role (Administration > Access Control > Roles), add the Certificate Management "Administer" privilege, and assign the cloned role to the monitoring account under Global Permissions with propagation to children.
-Rerun discovery and the certificate service appears.
+To enable it: in the vSphere Client, go to Administration > Access Control > Roles, clone the Read-only role, add the "Certificate Management" privilege (the Administer entry), and save it.
+Then assign that cloned role to the monitoring account under Global Permissions with Propagate to children.
+Rerun discovery and the VCSA Certificate service appears.

 ## Installation